 [see updates at the end of this article]

 I disagree with a fair chunk of Griffiths and co's work theoretically and methodologically.
 That's science.
-But Griffithsgate goes beyond that and raises some uncomfortable questions about editorial bias and the very real consequences of careless applied research (see Dorothy Bishop's blog and Tom Chiver's article in Unheard).
+But Griffithsgate goes beyond that and raises some uncomfortable questions about editorial bias and the very real consequences of carelessly applied research (see Dorothy Bishop's blog and Tom Chiver's article in Unheard).

-In saying that, it is tricky to separate procedures from the science because the rushed nature of the work means that it is riddled with contradictions.
+In saying that, it is tricky to separate procedures from science because the rushed nature of the work means that it is riddled with contradictions.
 Like a political party trying to avoid the opposition, it is almost impossible to debate a moving target.
 For example:

 That's all just procedural remember and long before getting to the actual science.
 I've previously written about the problems of publishing on an industrial scale as it relates to the impacts of technology on people and society.
-However, this tale all started with a straightforward request to view data based on a data sharing statement.
+However, this tale all started with a straightforward request to view data based on a data-sharing statement.

 I like to think that when questions are raised, people should speak (I suspect most would want to) and discuss what is going on.
 For example, problems with a recent paper in Psychological Science were swiftly dealt with by the original authors.